textpattern/textpattern.github.io/installation/installing-on-an-nginx-webserver.md

 ### Textpattern

 1. [Download](https://textpattern.com/download) the latest release package from the Textpattern download page.
-Select either `.gzip` or `.zip`, as you prefer.
+Select either `.tar.gz` or `.zip`, as you prefer.
 2. It is assumed for this tutorial that the unzipped contents of the file are available in `/var/www/html/textpattern`.

 ## Setting up Nginx